Our Team

 Intern | Food Recovery Network

 Ava Hurley is interning with the Food Recovery Network as the GWU Chapter Co-President.
-She is studying Environmental Science with a concentration in Ecological Management, and a minor in biology.
+She is studying Environmental Science with a concentration in Ecological Management, and Minors in Biology and GIS.

 Elizabeth Hajosy